Postdoctoral Associate · Weill Cornell Medicine

 Cats, travel, and the parts of myself that don't fit on a CV.

-Furry coauthors
+Furry coauthor

 Field notes